k2view-academy/K2View-Academy/articles/35_templates/03_using_templates.md

 # Using Templates

-Once templates have been added to a project, they can be used to create new objects, for example; a Java file or a Broadway Flow or ACtor.
+Once templates have been added to a project, they can be used to create new objects, for example; a Java file or a Broadway Flow or Actor.

 For more information, click  [Creating and Editing templates](02_create_and_edit_template.md).